cwi-swat/testing-dsls-with-dsls/README.md

   }
 }
 ```

+A full type checker of QL detects:
+- references to undefined questions
+- duplicate question declarations with different types
+- conditions that are not of the type boolean
+- operands of invalid type to operators
+- duplicate labels (warning)
+- cyclic data and control dependencies

+Different data types in QL map to different (default) GUI widgets.
+For instance, boolean would be represented as checkboxes, integers as numeric sliders, and strings as text fields.

 See the folder `examples/` for example QL programs.
 Opening a QL file will show links at the top for compiling, running, and testing QL programs.
 Running a questionnaire immediately opens a browser pane in VS Code.
 Compiling will result in an HTML file and Javascript file; opening